geeky01adarsh/geeky01adarsh/README.md

 <img  src="geeky01adarsh.png" width="40%" align="right" >

 ### About Me 🚀
-- 🎓 I’m an Coding enthusiast & a junior pursuing my Bachelors in Computer Science & Engineering.
+- 🎓 I’m an Coding enthusiast & a penultimate pursuing my Bachelors in Computer Science & Engineering.
 - 👀 I’m highly interested in programming, developing projects and collaborating with such more developers.
-- 🌱 I’m currently learning Data Structures and Algorithms and web development.
+- 🌱 I’m currently learning Data Structures and Algorithms.
-- 💞️ I’m trying to arrange resources for my juniors.
+- 💻 I'm a MERN developer.

 </br>